-E/ET 203 Basic Electricity
+Basic Electricity

 Introduction to basic concepts of electricity: Ohm's law, power, electrical circuits, electrical diagrams, magnetism and electromagnetism, controls and motors, instruments and tools used in the industry and safety procedures.
+0934.40 reactance, relevant trigonometric functions, and use of graphs to represent and analyze data.
 0934.40